dokutan/macroKeyboard/README.md

 # macroKeyboard
-Turns a Keyboard or any other input device into a dedicated macro device.
+Turns a keyboard or any other input device into a dedicated macro device.
 Has only been tested on Linux but should work cross-platform with the correct backends.

 ## Installing